Jesus' Birth through the Eyes of the Wisemen

 We did this but used gel candle kits from Oriental Trading item #48/20170 $29.95 for a kit that makes 12 everything included (tubes of gel, colored wax chunks, wicks, glass containers)...and NO heat involved at all.

 Editor's Note: After posting this lesson, CathyW updated it with this note: We just finished this rotation in January and I wanted to add a few notes.
 We used the plastic-coated Dixie Cups as molds and these worked great--you could just tear the paper away when the candle was set.
 We discovered that we could send the candles home with the students that day--the candles set up enough by the end of class.
-You could hurry that process along a little by putting them in a pan of ice (or snow).
+You could hurry that process along a little by putting them in a pan of ice (or snow--depending on your location ).

 The kids loved this project.
 Even the 5th and 6th grade boys couldn't wait to get home and to light their candles!
 In talking with some of the students, they also seemed to "get" the concept that Jesus is the light of the world and came for all kinds of people (all kinds of people--different colored chunks in the candle).